Immuta Release Lifecycle

-The Customer Success team will continue to answer questions and help you troubleshoot older versions for six months after the end of life date, but Immuta will not provide code updates to versions that have reached their end of support date.
+The Customer Success team will continue to answer questions and help you troubleshoot older versions as much as possible.
+However, Immuta will not provide code updates to versions that have reached their end of support date.

 What if I want the latest version of Immuta?

 Great!
 Staying up-to-date with the latest Immuta release is the best way to get the latest features and improvements.
 The LTS model does not impact you.
 You will always be supported with critical bug fixes and security updates when you are using one of the two most recent major releases of Immuta.
 Immuta recommends to plan for quarterly upgrades to stay on a supported version when not on the LTS.

 How are the non-LTS versions supported?